ArtemyAndrienko/skopeo/docs/skopeo.1.md

 Copy an image (manifest, filesystem layers, signatures) from one location to another.

-Uses the system's signature verification policy to validate images, refuses to copy images rejected by the policy.
+Uses the system's trust policy to validate images, rejects images not trusted by the policy.

   _source-image_ use the "image name" format described above